3. Language Directives

 • create(<scalar-expression>)

-The private, firstprivate and shared clauses allow to specify the data sharing attribute of the variables referenced in the construct.
+The private, firstprivate and shared clauses allow specifying the data sharing attribute of the variables referenced in the construct.
 A description of these clauses can be found in Data sharing attributes section.

-The depend clause allows to infer additional task scheduling restrictions from the parameters it defines.
+The depend clause allows inferring additional task scheduling restrictions from the parameters it defines.
 These restrictions are known as dependences.
-The syntax of the depend clause include a dependence type, followed by colon and its associated list items.
+The syntax of the depend clause includes a dependence type, followed by a colon and its associated list of items.
 The list of valid type of dependences are defined in section Dependence model in the previous chapter.
-In addition to this syntax, OmpSs-2 allows to specify this information using the type of dependence as the name of the clause.
-Then, the following code:
+In addition to this syntax, OmpSs-2 allows specifying this information using the type of dependence as the name of the clause.
+Thus, the following code:

 #pragma oss task depend(in: a,b,c) depend(out: d)